- Stay in unique floating bungalows on Cheow Lan Lake in Khao Sok National Park

-- Party the night away at Koh Phangan’s beach parties
+- Party under the stars at Koh Phangan’sinfamous beach parties

 - Spend three days swimming, cycling, and snorkelling on the gorgeous Gili Islands

-This incredible island hopping adventure brings three of our top beach trips together into one epic combo tour - think swaying palms, turquoise sea and sugar-white sand for days.
-With Thailand, Bali and the Philippines on the menu, it’s as close as you can get to heaven on Earth.
-There are tons of included activities too, from snorkelling trips to temple visits, sunset yoga, cooking classes, jungle hikes, paddle boarding, beach parties, waterfall trips and surf lessons.
+This incredible island-hopping adventure brings three of our top beach trips together into one epic combo tour - think swaying palms, turquoise sea and sugar-white sand for days.
+With Thailand, Bali, and the Philippines on the menu, it’s as close as you can get to heaven on Earth.
+There are tons of included activities too, from snorkelling trips to temple visits, cooking classes, jungle hikes, paddle boarding, beach parties, waterfall trips and surf lessons.
 And if you haven’t quite had your fill of paradise, you can add on our Fiji Island Escape - just amazing!

 Want to find out more?